rezafarooque736/arcsight-dashboard/README.md

 ## Introduction:

-This is a dashboard portal for Diffreent services of RailTel Coporation of India Ltd. like arcsight, hpsm, etc.
+This is a dashboard portal frontend in Next.js backend in Node.js, for different services of RailTel Coporation of India Ltd. like arcsight, hpsm, etc..

 ### [backend rest api githu link](https://github.com/rezafarooque736/arcsight-dashboard-nodejs-rest-api)